 At first a mentor, Elizabeth soon jumped ahead, with ideas and enthusiasm to contribute in bucket loads.
 As time has trundled by, the playgroup has become a cornerstone of the local community, proving an enriching source of companionship and meaning for many grandparents in the area, and in surrounding suburbs.

 "From my experience at playgroup, all the grandparents that care for their grandchildren, whether it be for a couple of hours, a few days or all week, they do it for the love of their grandchildren and it is their choice, while at times it can be tiring they give you the energy to keep going."

 "Most say their children are grateful for what they do and make themselves flexible to take days off if they can't for whatever reason be available to look after the grandchildren for any reason, whether it is due to illness or for a vacation.
 I know my children are."

 Avondale Heights has made an impact.
 It continues to grow.

-"This Playgroup has been extremely successful and our numbers grew quickly, we have both grandmothers and grandfathers who attend as some grandfathers are caring for the children because the wife is still working."
+"This playgroup has been extremely successful and our numbers grew quickly.
+We have both grandmothers and grandfathers who attend.
+Some grandfathers are caring for the children because the wife is still working."

 After so many years, playgroup is still an important part of communities, it is part of the fabric that forms a patchwork of people and cultures, of varying ages, backgrounds and ambitions.